Parchive/par3cmdline/windows/README.txt

   par3 l(ist)   [options] <PAR3 file>         : List files in PAR3 file

 Options: (all uses)
-  -B<path> : Set the basepath to use as reference for the datafiles -v [-v]  : Be more verbose
+  -B<path> : Set the base-path to use as reference for the datafiles -v [-v]  : Be more verbose
   -q [-q]  : Be more quiet (-q -q gives silence)
   -m<n>    : Memory (in MB) to use
-  --       : Treat all following arguments as filenames
+  --       : Treat all following arguments as filenames -abs     : Enable absolute path
+Options: (verify or repair)
+  -S<n>    : Searching time limit (milli second)
 Options: (create)
   -s<n>    : Set the Block-Size (don't use both -b and -s) -r<n>    : Level of redundancy (%%)